 ... grow only as long as we are interested.
 For some years now there has been considerable conflict in educational circles about what and how children should be taught.
 The old system was to serve two purposes: to discipline the mind and to ...

-... grow.
-Now and then, I am surprised to read of the death of someone I have known, because I thought he or she had died long ago.
-Actually, he had only stopped growing.
-Other people, against tremendous handicaps, continue to grow.
-I am ...
+... grow .
+Now and then , I am surprised to read of the death of someone I have known , because I thought he or she had died long ago .
+Actually , he had only stopped growing .
+Other people , against tremendous handicaps , continue to grow ...

 ... grow and to increase in depth of understanding.
 Nor could she have been, as she was, in spite of crippling handicaps, a happy woman.
 Her younger sister, Mrs. Douglas Robinson, was a poet.
 Perhaps she has no claim to live among the ...

-... grows up in a family where his imagination can be fed, where there are a variety of intellectual interests, where ... grow up in a family without conversation.
-Naturally, there are always trivial things, plans and details to be talked ...
+... grow up in a family without conversation.
+Naturally, there are always trivial things, plans and details to be talked over.
+But there should be general discussion of ideas as well, of the fantastic things that are happening all over the ...

 Otras ediciones - Ver todas